mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## 1. Overview

-This proposal builds on top of [XLS-70d](https://github.com/XRPLF/XRPL-Standards/discussions/202), as credentials are needed for permissioning.
+This proposal builds on top of [XLS-70d](https://github.com/XRPLF/XRPL-Standards/discussions/202) and [XLS-TBD, Permissioned Domains](https://gist.github.com/mvadari/19568595d558dbf5b22b1355b9e729e8), as credentials are needed for permissioning.

 We propose:
-* Creating a `PermissionedDomain` ledger object.
-* Creating a `PermissionedDomainSet` transaction.
-* Creating a `PermissionedDomainDelete` transaction.
 * Modifying the `Offer` ledger object.
 * Modifying the `OfferCreate` transaction.
 * Modifying the `Payment` transaction.